adamcaudill/gridhash/README.md

 * HMAC Iterations - Each time `HMAC` is called, it is looped the specified number of times.
 * Extra Bytes - An array of `grid_size` elements, one element is appended (which element is based on column in the grid), prior to the salt, before the hash or HMAC operation.

+#### What primitives are used?
+Any combination of hash and HMAC functions may be used, the code here currently uses SHA-256 and SHA-256-HMAC, though future versions will allow selection of certain primitives from the command line.

 #### Current Status
 Rough.
 Incomplete.
 Requires code changes just to change the password it's hashing.